 This huge park features mile after mile of ranch roads undulating over rolling hills and oak-dotted grasslands.
 The east side is more wooded, while the west is more open and also more difficult, with lots of steep gradients.
 There aren’t any real payoff destinations, but the park has some great views and nice picnic areas.

-The park is at its best in winter and spring, when the grass is green, and is very popular during this time.
-In summer the park is less attractive and, although it stays relatively cool for an East Bay park, is practically deserted.
+The park is best in winter and spring, when the grass is green, and is very popular during this time.
+In summer the park is less attractive and, although it’s relatively cool for an East Bay park thanks to the Golden Gate sea breeze, is practically deserted.
 The central basin and Briones Crest in particular has a lot of thistle that gives the landscape an unattractive blotchy look in summer.

 Like most of the East Bay, Briones gets really muddy for up to two weeks after substantial rainfall; once its cows come through and churn up the mud, some trails become practically impassable.
 The more popular trails leading away from the parking areas have been covered with gravel, which helps a lot.